Nathaniel Whittock: Life

 He was born to John and Sarah Whittock in the City of Westminster and was baptised on 6 March 1791 at St John's, Smith Square.

 By 1819 he was living in Oxford, where he ran the Oxford Drawing Academy in Oriel Street, teaching ladies on Tuesdays and Thursdays and gentlemen on Mondays, Wednesdays, and Fridays for two hours, charging a guinea every three months.
 He also had a Painting Room next to the Angel Hotel in the High Street.
 In 1823 he moved out of his house and shop in the High Street, and the premises were auctioned on 19 June that year.
 He moved to St Clement’s, a suburb of Oxford.
 The Oxford Baths were in St Clement’s, and on 6 May 1826 his book A Description of the Oxford Baths and School of Natation was published.
 In 1824–1829 he appears as "Teacher of Drawing and Perspective, and Lithographist to the University of Oxford", and worked for the University's Ashmolean Museum and scientific community.
 By October 1827 he had left Oxford, and the contents of his St Clement’s house were sold by auction.

 In 1830 and 1831 he was at 24 Garnault Place, Spa Fields, Islington, London.
 The 1841 census shows him living at 34 Richard Street in Islington with his young nephew Henry Hyde: both were described as engravers.
-In 1851 he was still at the same address with his wife Ann Whitlock, nee Hyde, his nephew and business partner Henry Hyde, and his niece Caroline Hyde.
+In 1851 he was still at the same address with his wife Ann Whittock, nee Hyde, his nephew and business partner Henry Hyde, and his niece Caroline Hyde.